Introduction

 1. Dynamic gastrointestinal digestion

-The simulation of human gastrointestinal digestion is carried out using the in vitro Dynamic Digester developed by AINIA.
-This system is computer-controlled and consists in interconnected compartments that simulate the gastric and intestinal digestions.
-The procedure is conducted at 37 °C, in darkness and under anaerobic conditions to better mimic the physiological conditions.
+The in vitro Dynamic Digester, developed by AINIA, simulates human gastrointestinal digestion.
+This computer-controlled system consists of interconnected compartments that replicate both gastric and intestinal digestions.
+The procedure occurs at 37 °C, in darkness, and under anaerobic conditions to closely mimic physiological conditions.

 The intestinal empties are accumulated generating the digestion blank.